My Stubborn Heart

 Growing up, I only had a religion.
 Our family went to a Christian church but we weren’t committed.
 Eventually, we stopped attending altogether.

 At first, I didn’t want to participate in any religious activities.
 I’d slam the door going out of my room every time they’d call me for Bible study.
-But I get interested when I hear stories and lessons from the Bible.
+But I get interested whenever I hear stories and lessons from the Bible.

 When I was about to go to college, my parents went bankrupt.
 The bank evicted us from our house.
 Everything crumbled.
 No more trucks.
 No more grocery.
 No more house.
 No more friends.

-But our pastors were there during that season.
+But our pastors were there during that difficult season.
 They comforted, encouraged and prayed for us.
 We moved to a different house but they persisted in visiting us regularly and encouraged us through God’s Word.

 My parents forced us to go to church during this low point in our lives.
-Hearing the preaching of God’s Word every Sunday for 3 months and seeing the love that our pastors have for us, God opened my eyes and my heart.
+Hearing the preaching of God’s Word every Sunday for 3 months and seeing the love our pastors have for us, God opened my eyes and my heart.
 I accepted Jesus Christ as my Lord and Savior.
 I realized He loves me and I need Him.
 God showed His stubborn love through the persistence of the leaders of our church.

 As a new believer, I knew very little.
 My life went on having some changes.
 They correct me whenever they see my faults and weaknesses.
 Oftentimes I would rebel against them because I didn’t want to be corrected.
 But later on I realized they love me; they want to keep me from harm.